xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 {--------------------------------------------------------------}
 ```

-Notice  that  I've  arranged to emit  an  "END"  command  to  the
+Notice  that  I've  arranged to emit  an  `END`  command  to  the
 assembler, which sort of  punctuates  the  output code, and makes
 sense considering that we're parsing a complete program here.